> Data Recovery for Mac > Solutions about Drive cannot be Found by EaseUS Data Recovery Wizard for Mac

 If the device is grey out in Disk Utility, it's probably hidden for some reasons.
 Right click on this drive and choose "Mount" option to mount the drive, then check if it will be detected.

-However, if it does not work, please select the drive and click "Repair Disk" to fix the disk error, then try EaseUS Data Recovery Wizard for Mac again.
+However, if it does not work, please select the drive and click "Fist Aid" to fix the disk error, then try EaseUS Data Recovery Wizard for Mac again.

 Case 3: The issue with the USB Port or USB Cable.

-If the drive still cannot be detected in Disk Utility, please check the power supply.
-Single USB ports can provide only 5 V. In that case, make use of USB cable having one USB connection for the external drive and two for Mac.
-This will supply the power required by the external hard drive.
+If Disk Utility still can't detect the drive, the issue could be with the power supply.
+Single USB ports offer only 5 volts.
+To solve this, use a USB cable that has a single connection for the external device and two for the Mac.
+This should provide the necessary power for your external hard drive.

 Notes: